 Choose your particular 30 Day Challenge because it’s something YOU WANT to try, not because someone else made you feel you ‘should’ or ‘have to’.
 Doing something because you WANT to, makes you more likely to lavish in the victory of your improvement.
 There will be times in your Challenge when you’ll need to push through.
 Your spine doesn’t arrive at the party in full force when you lay down a carpet of ‘hates’ and ‘shoulds’.
-Motivation is inspired by WANTS.
+Bravery is inspired by WANTS.

 As much as we like to think that we are individuals doing what we want, we subconsciously seek external approval, or what psychology coined “conformity”.
 The remarkable thing about doing a 30 Day Challenge is that your friends won’t think you’re a lunatic making massive life changes.
 You are simply trying something new, for a short period of time.
 It’s only a matter of time before they start to copy you (they’re also approval seekers).